rcapillon/simone_puyo/README.md

 For now, look in the scripts folder for usage examples.

 ## Limitations
-- The only available agent is a simple feedforward network with a value and a policy head.
-ResNet will be added soon.
 - The MCTS tree is not reused after each move which hinders search performance.
 This will be fixed soon.